 Rosin[27].
-Each pixel receives one of four classifications: True positive (TP), were the segmented pixel is properly identified as belonging to the object (as defined by the ground truth image); True negative (TN), were the segmented pixel is properly identified as belonging to the background; False positive (FP), were the segmented pixel is improperly identified as belonging to the object, instead of the background; False negative (FN), were the segmented pixel is improperly identified as belonging to the object, of the background; False negative (FN), were the segmented pixel is improperly identified as belonging to the object, instead of the background; instead of the object.
+Each pixel receives one of four classifications: True positive (TP), were the segmented pixel is properly identified as belonging to the object (as defined by the ground truth image); True negative (TN), were the segmented pixel is properly identified as belonging to the background; False positive (FP), were the segmented pixel is improperly identified as belonging to the object, instead of the background; False negative (FN), were the segmented pixel is improperly identified as belonging to the background, instead of the object.
 Pixel accuracy (PA) is defined as the ratio of the true positives and the true negatives to the total number of pixels (the previous sum plus false positives and false negatives):

-PA = (TP + TN)/(TP + TN + FP + FN),
+$$PA = (TP + TN)/(TP + TN + FP + FN)$$ ,